 Branding

-These are all major problems, but let’s focus on #3.
-The rationale behind naming the company on your own is always to save money.
+The rationale behind naming a company on your own is always to save money.
 While working with an agency to go through a naming consultation is a smart investment, bootstrap startups don’t believe they have the funds for it, so they skip that process altogether.
 More often than not, they also forego working with a trademark attorney to secure the name they’ve come up with — in most cases, because they *don’t even know they should*.

-Now, you’ve launched your fashion-focused app, Owelette, and you’ve been running for 6 months.
+Flash forward 6 months, you’ve launched your app and it's a success!
+You get press, you get sales, everything is going great!
 You’ve gained a little traction, you’ve been building good organic SEO.
 On a sunny Tuesday morning, you receive a cease-and-desist letter from Owelette Holdings, Inc., with all kinds of scary-sounding legal terms that you don’t fully understand, but that boil down to “we need to rename the company STAT”.

 What happens next?
 You need to come up with a new name, and this time you know better than to skip the trademark attorney — you may even use some of the funding you’ve raised to work with an agency.
 You get new branding done, apply it to your website (now under a new URL), change all your social channels.
 Trash every single piece of collateral you’ve ever printed, any signage or merch with the old name.
 Rebuild your SEO with the new name and URL.
 Break the news about the change to your customers, field their confused questions for several months.